dotimus/usignal/README.md

 # usignal
-mikro signal slot lib in one small header file
+mikro signal slot lib in one small header file for c++ 11+